Crafterz125/Simple-Brick-Breaker/README.md

 # Simple-Brick-Breaker
-Its a simple brick breaker
+Its a simple brick breaker.